ddmitov/camel-doctor/README.md

 ``{camel_doctor_binary_directory}/resources`` is home of all Camel Doctor support scripts and the [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module.
 This folder and all files inside it should not be removed or renamed for the proper operation of Camel Doctor.

 Camel Doctor will try to find and use the first Perl interpreter on PATH.
-If no Perl interpreter is found on PATH, Camel Doctor may use
+If no Perl interpreter is found on PATH, Camel Doctor may use:
 ``{camel_doctor_binary_directory}/perl/bin/perl`` on Linux and Mac machines or ``{camel_doctor_binary_directory}/perl/bin/perl.exe`` on Windows machines.
 If no Perl interpreter is found, an error page is displayed.

+## Special URLs
+* **Select file to debug:** ``http://local-pseudodomain/perl-debugger?select-file``

+* **Send debugger command:** ``http://local-pseudodomain/perl-debugger?command=M``

 ## Windows Notes
-* Windows versions of ``perl5db.pl`` can not work with Camel Doctor without a small, one-line modification, which makes the ``$console`` variable undefined - ``$console = "con"`` must be replaced by ``undef $console``.
+* ``perl5db.pl`` can not work with Camel Doctor on Windows without a small, one-line modification, making the ``$console`` variable undefined - ``$console = "con"`` is replaced by ``undef $console``.
 Tests proved that this minor change does not affect the normal operation of the debugger.
-Without the alteration the debugger is unable to find a console and hangs because the debugger handling ``Qprocess`` class does not use any console from the underlying operating system.
+Without the alteration the debugger is unable to find a console and hangs because the debugger handling ``Qprocess`` class does not use any console from the operating system.
 A patched copy of the debugger placed in a temporary folder is used by Camel Doctor on Windows to avoid manually editing the Perl debugger.

 * The ``PERLDB_OPTS`` environment variable has to be set to ``ReadLine=0`` for the proper operation of the Windows Perl debugger started by Camel Doctor.
 This environment variable is automatically enabled in every Windows built.

 * Camel Doctor Windows builds can not work if the ActiveState Perl Dev Kit graphical debugger is installed because it intercepts all ``perl -d`` calls.

-## Special URLs
-* **Select file to debug:** ``http://local-pseudodomain/perl-debugger?select-file``

-* **Send debugger command:** ``http://local-pseudodomain/perl-debugger?command=M``

 ## History
 Camel Doctor was started as a part of [Perl Executing Browser](https://www.github.com/ddmitov/perl-executing-browser) in 2014.